Beyond the Lemonade Stand: Fun Summer Business Ideas for Young Entrepreneurs

 When life hands you lemons, you make lemonade—and open a stand.
 Obviously.
 Especially if you’re a young girl who wants to make a few bucks and spend her summer doing more than binging on Netflix and watching YouTube videos.

 And while we are 100% in favor of lemonade stands, we also recognize that your young entrepreneur might be interested in starting a summer business that doesn’t involve pouring beverages.
 Maybe lemonade isn’t her thing—that’s okay.
 We’ve done some brainstorming and come up with several other ways an ambitious young girl can make some extra cash.

 Dog walking/pet sitting.
 Summer is vacation season, which means pet owners will be searching for people to help take care of their pets.
 If your daughter is an animal lover, providing some type of pet service for dog owners is the perfect side hustle.
-You can even make homemade doggie treats with your daughter (there are plenty of recipes online, like these) and use them as an upsell to pet walking, sitting services, even poop scooping.
+You can even make homemade doggie treats with your daughter (there are plenty of recipes online, like these or these) and use them as an upsell to pet walking, sitting services, even poop scooping.
 Or you can buy them from 11-year old Madison, an aspiring veterinarian who started Tons of Treats – her own line of organic and gluten-free dog treats.